Canop/broot/website/docs/common-problems.md

 # Broot doesn't seem as fast or feature complete on Windows

 It isn't.
 I'm not a Windows programmer and I don't even have a machine to test.
-A programmer with the relevant competences and the will to improve broot would be welcome.
+I'd welcome the help of a programmer with the relevant competences and the will to improve broot.